Tinkerforge/doc/en/source/Kits/CameraSlider/CameraSlider.rst

 standard kit and have connected it directly to your PC via USB "localhost" and "4223" is fine.
-If you extended the kit by :ref:`Extensions <primer_master_extensions>` or want to control the kit from another PC you have to enter the IP address or hostname of the extension or the PC where the kit is connected to.
+If you extended the kit by :ref:`Extensions <primer_master_extensions>` or want to control the kit from another PC you have to enter the IP address or hostname of the Extension or the PC where the kit is connected to.

 .. image:: /Images/Kits/kit_camera_slider_demo_connection_350.jpg